merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 ## The system python

 I think it's a good way to have `python3` and `python` symlinked to `/usr/pkg/bin/python3.12`.
-There's `/usr/sfw/bin/python` coming with Solaris, its version is 2.3.3.
-Quite old, eh?
+Solaris has Python 3, but much older.

 ## GCC 9